2023–24 Montreal Canadiens season

-The 2023–24 Montreal Canadiens season was the franchise's 115th season since its establishment on December 4, 1909, and their 107th season (106th season of play) as member of the National Hockey League.
+The 2023–24 Montreal Canadiens season was the 115th for the club that was established on December 4, 1909, and their 107th season as a franchise in the National Hockey League (NHL).

-On April 4, 2024, the Canadiens were eliminated from playoff contention for a third consecutive year following a 7–4 loss to the Tampa Bay Lightning, marking the first such drought for the franchise since 1999–2001 and only the third span collectively in the team's history.
+On April 4, 2024, the Canadiens were eliminated from playoff contention for a third consecutive year for the first time since the 1998–99 season and the 2000–01 season following a 7–4 loss to the Tampa Bay Lightning, marking the first such drought for the franchise since 1999–2001 and only the third span collectively in the team's history.
 Similarly, the Canadiens would finish last in their division for the third consecutive season, a first occurrence in team history.